- The meningococcal C conjugate vaccine protects against infection from one of the most common types of meningococcal bacteria, type C

 - Meningococcal quadrivalent vaccines protect against infection from four types of meningococcal bacteria: types A, C, Y and W-135

-- Meningococcal quadrivalent vaccines are not part of the routine immunization program in BC
+- Meningococcal quadrivalent vaccines are not currently part of the routine immunization program in BC

 - The vaccine is given to persons with medical conditions that put them at a higher risk of infection from meningococcal bacteria